topolskib/transformers/docs/source/model_doc/tapas.rst

   of embeddings.
   If you don't want this, set the `reset_position_index_per_cell` parameter of :class:`~transformers.TapasConfig` to False, and make sure you're loading the weights of a model that was pretrained with absolute position embeddings.
+- As TAPAS was fine-tuned on SQA, it is capable of answering questions related to a table in a conversational set-up.
+Note that the forward pass of TAPAS is a bit different in case of a conversational set-up: in that case, you have to feed every training example one by one to the model, such that the `prev_label_ids` token type ids can be overwritten by the predicted `label_ids` of the model to the previous question.
 - TAPAS is similar to BERT and therefore relies on the masked language modeling (MLM) objective.
   It is therefore efficient at predicting masked tokens and at NLU in general, but is not optimal for text generation.
 Models trained with a causal language modeling (CLM) objective are better in that regard.